 Sightseeing in London can be a daunting task – let’s face it, in a city where there’s something different to see around every corner, it can be hard to know where to start.
 If you’re planning your visit, we’ve chosen the most iconic London tourist attractions for your trip.

-London is one hell of a city.
+London is a whirlwind of a city.
 Even now, after growing up in the city, it still has the capacity to take me by surprise – so I can only imagine what it’s like to come to London as a tourist.

 Where should you start?
 What should you skip?
 Are London’s tourist attractions really worth it?